Were you arrested for DUI & drugs?

 Penalties for Refusing a Chemical Test

 The penalty for refusing any chemical test, breath, blood or urine, after a lawful drunk driving arrest is automatic license suspension.
-However, drivers can request an administrative license hearing within ten days of their arrest in order to contest the suspension.
+However, drivers can request an administrative license hearing within thirty days of their arrest in order to contest the suspension.
 If the driver is successfully able to combat the evidence, then their license will be restored.
 If not, there is still the possibility of petitioning for some limited driving privileges while the driver serves the duration of their license suspension.

 The Accuracy of Urine Tests